 * When Harvard is closed the service deadline & execution will be the next business day.

-** If we have too few samples to do a qPCR run by Thursday, qPCR will be run on Friday.
+** If we have too few samples to do a qPCR run by Wednesday, qPCR will be run on Friday.

-• Three Illumina MiSeq sequencers
+• Illumina MiSeq sequencers (1M — 20M reads)

-• One Illumina NextSeq 2000 sequencer
+• Illumina NextSeq 2000 sequencers (100M — 1.8B reads)

 All samples should meet the following criteria:

-• Deliver your samples in lo-bind eppendorf tubes (ex.
-USA Scientific "Low Adhesion Microcentrifuge Tubes" #1415-2600).
+• Deliver your samples in lo-bind 1.5mL tubes (ex.
+USA Scientific "Low Adhesion Microcentrifuge Tubes") labeled with the library ID number generated during the order placement process.

-If the sample is deemed to be so concentrated that it is outside of these parameters and requires a dilution and an additional Tape Station run, there will be an additional charge.
+If the sample is deemed to be so concentrated that it is outside of these parameters and requires a dilution and an additional TapeStation run, there will be an additional charge.
+This is already included on the order as the "QC Dilution Fee" which will be canceled if we do not need to run a dilution.

-Also note, because the functional library can vary from the concentration you have measured, we cannot tell you definitively whether or not your sample is sufficient to cluster until we have performed our QC.
+Also please note, because the functional library can vary from the concentration you have measured, we cannot tell you definitively whether or not your sample is sufficient to cluster until we have performed our QC.

-If you have never placed an order for Illumina sequencing, please feel free to contact us with any questions and we are happy to assist you through the process.
+If you have never placed an order for Illumina sequencing, please feel free to contact us with any questions and we are happy to assist you through the process!

 Please contact us at nextgen@genome.med.harvard.edu for pricing information for your specific project.